What To Do & Where To Stay On The Amalfi Coast

 Picture the Amalfi Coast and your mind immediately thinks of lemon groves, blue seas, colourful cliffside towns and beaches packed with parasols.
 And you wouldn’t be too far off.
 It’s the picturesque Italian destination that’s on everyone’s bucket list, and it’s easy to see why.
 It’s postcard-perfect.

-If you’re dreaming of visiting this summer or planning ahead for next year’s adventures, we’ve put together the ultimate guide.
+If you’re dreaming of visiting this summer or planning for next year’s adventures, we’ve put together the ultimate guide.
 From the best hotels on the Amalfi Coast to what to do while you’re out there.
 Read on for travel inspiration…

 Le Sirenuse, Positano